Table of Contents Show

-Since 1996, Phobia is scarring people out in Houston.
+Since 1996, Phobia has been scarring people out in Houston.
 Since then, it has been updated and currently has eight attractions available at its Beltway 8 location in south Houston as opposed to just two at its Kemah Boardwalk location.

-House to three linked and several separate attractions, Phobia Haunted House will leave you crept out for sure.
+House to three linked and several separate attractions, Phobia Haunted House will leave you creeping out for sure.
 The three linked attractions include:

-- Darke World (which takes you on a voyage that will let you hang out with the deads),
+- Darke World (which takes you on a voyage that will let you hang out with the dead),

 - Savage Ground (zombies and other horrifying things come alive in this open-air attraction) and